 Fisheries indicators examined generally support a view that the current SBT stock levels for 4, 5, and 6&7 age groups are well above the historically lowest levels observed in the late 1980s or the mid-2000s.
-CPUE indices for age 4 and 5 classes show somewhat decreasing trends in recent years.
-The CPUE indices for age 8-11 group have increased gradually in recent 4 years.
-The indices for age class 12+ decreased from 2008 to 2010 and have fluctuated around at a low level afterward.
-The current levels for these older age groups are still very low similar to ones observed in past.
+CPUE indices for age 5 and 6&7 classes show increasing trends in recent years while the indices for age 4 has fluctuated around recent past 5-year mean.
+The CPUE indices for age 8-11 group have increased since 2011.
+The indices for age class 12+ have fluctuated around at a low level in recent six years.
+The current levels for these older age groups are still low similar to ones observed in past.
 Other age-aggregated (4+ group) CPUE indices that have been used in the operating model and/or management procedure show increasing trends in recent years.
 The current levels of these indices are well above the historically lowest observed in the mid-2000s.